iobis/manual/README.md

 > [!IMPORTANT]
 > You should **always** add --no-watch-inputs.
 Otherwise the post-render code will not run and the .qmd files will be kept.

+If you are having problems with some pages, first render the website and then preview.

 To render the website use:

 ``` bash
 quarto render
 ```

+Check that you have the most recent version of Quarto.